bestia-dev/new_date_time_units_and_formats/README.md

 This means that 1 milliday = 1.44 minutes and 1 minute = 0.69444 millidays.
 We could approximate it for easy mental calculations 1 milliday approx. 1.5 minute and 1 minute approx. 0.66 millidays.
 We don't really need hours.
 They are redundant and relics from the past.
 We could use millidays instead of hours in any scenario: 1 hour = 41.66 millidays.
-In the distant past humans were not accustomed to bigger numbers than 60.
+In the distant past humans were not accustomed to bigger numbers than 12.
+You can still here people avoiding big numbers: half past ten AM instead of 10:30, a quarter to eight PM instead of 19:45,...
 But today we use bigger numbers in everyday life.
 At least for money counting.
 Who doesn't know how to count to 1000 dollars?
 For most practical scenarios it is enough to define time with precisions rounded to 1 minute or 1 milliday.
 This is the formula: millidays = 1000/24\*hours + 1000/(24\*60)\*minutes
 The pronunciation is very similar to what is called "military time" in english.